jason-riddle/build-pi-image/README.md

 git submodule update --init --recursive
 ```

-Build `raspberry-pi.img`
+Build `raspbian.img`

 ```sh
 make build
 ```

-The `raspberry-pi.img` artifact can be burned to an SD card.
+The `raspbian.img` artifact can be burned to an SD card.
 I
 use [etcher](https://www.balena.io/etcher) for burning.

 ## Bonus: Configuration Management with Ansible